kubernetes-retired/minibroker/README.md

 There is an example chart for Wordpress that has been tweaked to use Minibroker for the database provider, run `make setup-wordpress` to try it out.

-## Dependency Management

-We use [dep](https://golang.github.io/dep) to manage our dependencies.
-Our vendor directory is checked-in and kept up-to-date with Gopkg.lock, so unless you are actively changing dependencies, you don't need to do anything extra.

-### Add a new dependency

-1. Add the dependency.
-    * Import the dependency in the code OR
-    * Run `dep ensure --add github.com/pkg/example@v1.0.0` to add an explicit constraint to Gopkg.toml.

-       This is only necessary when we want to stick with a particular branch or version range, otherwise the lock will keep us on the same version and track what's used.
-2. Run `dep ensure`.
-3. Check in the changes to `Gopkg.lock` and `vendor/`.